elixir-makeup/makeup/CONTRIBUTING.md

 This project uses a release script to make it easy to publish a new release.
 The script performs a series of checks and executes a number of tasks.

-The script was inspired by the continuous release philosophy of the python Hypothesis library.
+The script was inspired by the continuous release philosophy of the Python Hypothesis library.
 You can find a high-level description [here](https://hypothesis.works/articles/continuous-releases/).
 There are many differences though.
 The main one is that this release script acts purely locally, and must be explicitly invoked,